CHAPTER 1. GENERAL PROVISIONS

-27.2 The dissolution of the organization requires two thirds majority of the members voting in favour of it.
+26.2 The dissolution of the organization requires two thirds majority of the members voting in favor of it.

-27.4 The intellectual property shall be conveyed to the International Martial Art Foundation (IMAF).
+26.4 The intellectual property shall be conveyed to the International Martial Art Foundation.

-28.1 All disputes between the IMGC and NMGCs/IMFs or between NMGCs/IMFs arising outside of IMGC statutes shall be settled in amicable negotiations.
+27.1 All disputes between the IMGC and NMGCs/International Federations or between NMGCs/ International Federations arising outside of IMGC statutes shall be settled in amicable negotiations.